Warzik/WebStore/README.md

 # WebStore
- Web translator based on services: Google and Yandex.
+* Web translator based on services: Google and Yandex.
+ # Screenshots
+* All Demo Screenshots are in folder "Screenshots".
 # Technologies
 1) .NET Core
 2) ASP.NET Core